-The 9 Best Cleansers for Oily Skin in 2025
+The 10 Best Cleansers for Oily Skin in 2026

 Oily skin can be a challenge to manage.
 Whether you wake up with a shiny T-zone, struggle with midday oil buildup, or constantly battle breakouts, finding the right cleanser is essential.
 The best cleansers for oily skin remove excess oil without stripping away moisture, balance sebum production, and help prevent clogged pores.

-And let’s be honest—there’s nothing worse than washing your face only to have it feel overly dry or, worse, even oilier than before.
+And let’s be honest, there’s nothing worse than washing your face only to have it feel overly dry or, worse, even oilier than before.
 If you’ve tried countless products and still feel like you’re fighting an uphill battle against grease and acne, you’re not alone.

 The key is choosing a cleanser with the right ingredients.
 To help you find the best one for your skin, we researched and tested multiple options, focusing on formulas that effectively cleanse without over-drying.
-Below are the nine best cleansers for oily skin, packed with expert-approved ingredients like salicylic acid, niacinamide, and clay to keep shine under control.
+Below are the ten best cleansers for oily skin, packed with expert-approved ingredients like salicylic acid, niacinamide, and clay to keep shine under control.

 1. La Roche-Posay Effaclar Purifying Foaming Gel